 - Class 100.
 AC Electric Projects Electric projects with a 110 or 120 V alternating current (AC) power source.
 Some project examples are household wiring demonstrations, small appliances extension cords, trouble lights, indoor or outdoor wiring boards, or shop lights.
 Projects may be a restoration or original construction.
 The project must be operational and meet minimum safety standards.
 AC projects must be 110/120 V, no 240 V exhibits are allowed, and must be constructed such that the judges have wiring access to examine the quality and safety of workmanship. - Class 101.
 DC Electric Projects Electric projects with a battery or direct current (DC) power source.
 This class includes electric kits or original projects.
 This class also includes demonstration DC powered projects.
 Examples include but are not limited to: wiring two or three way switches, difference between series/parallel lighting circuits or wiring doorbells switches.
 All DC electric projects must include batteries supplied by 4-Her. - Class 102.
 Electronic Projects Electronic projects with a battery or direct current power source.
 This class includes electronic kits or original projects.
 Examples include: radios, telephones, toy robots, light meters, security systems, etc. May be constructed using printed circuit board, wire wrap, or breadboard techniques.
 Include instruction/assembly manual if from a kit.
 Include plans if an original project. - Class 103.
+Newly built or repaired computers.
+This class is for newly built or repaired computers (laptop or PC) and allows 4-H members to demonstrate skills integrating the various parts of a computer into a single unit.
+Displays should show either a fully functional computer or show what the individual components do.
+The display should be free of dust and cabled neatly.
+Fully functional computers should boot up and do not need to include a monitor, keyboard, or mouse. - Class 104.
 Educational Displays and Exhibits The purpose of the educational display and exhibit is to educate the viewer about a specific area of the electrical or electronics project.
 The display and exhibit should illustrate one basic idea.
 This class includes any educational displays, exhibits or science fair projects which DO NOT have a power source, i.e. exhibits, posters or displays of wire types, conduit types, electrical safety, tool or motor parts identification or electrical terminology.
-Educational displays and exhibits must be legible from a distance of four feet, using a maximum tri-fold size of 3' x 4'.

-- Alternative Energy (A form of energy derived from a natural source, such as the sun, geothermal, wind, tides, or waves) All Exhibits in this division are limited in size to standard, tri-fold, display boards (36" x 48") and items may not extend Beyond 12" from the back board.
+Educational displays and exhibits must be legible from a distance of four feet, using a maximum tri-fold size of 3' x 4'. - Alternative Energy (A form of energy derived from a natural source, such as the sun, geothermal, wind, tides, or waves) All Exhibits in this division are limited in size to standard, tri-fold, display boards (36" x 48") and items may not extend Beyond 12" from the back board.
 All displays must be self-standing. - Class 104.
 Educational Display Create an exhibit that addresses a focused topic related to power generated from a renewable Energy source.
 The purpose of the exhibit is to inform and create awareness. - Class 105.
 Experiment Display an experiment addressing a problem or question related to power generated from a renewable Energy source.
 Include hypothesis, background research, variables, a control, data, findings, conclusions and Recommendations for future study.

-DIVISION J -ENGINEERING AND TECHNOLOGY
+DIVISION J - ENGINEERING AND TECHNOLOGY